 Child with visible blue veins on legs, chest and feet, pale,dark eye circles, swollen lymph nodes, inflammation on heart, lungs and GI tract, tired,asthma?

 Have your child seen: By their pediatrician right away.
 You don't say the child's age, but something serious sounds likely.
 I hope it's not serious. ...Read more

-I'm sixteen and have had swollen lymph nodes near my jaw swell up ever once and a while.
-It's been doing this since august after i got hit in the head
+I'm sixteen and have had swollen lymph nodes near my jaw swell up ever once in a while.
+It's been doing this since august after I got hit in the head

 Painful swollen lymph nodes near ear and jaw.
 Sudden onset not sick side of face swollen and tender wait it out or seek care now?